Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders

 Herein, we provide a first symmetric analysis where followers and leaders depend on each other in a fair manner.
-Under this model (Model \ref{degeneratedmodel}), we obtain decisive conditions in Theorem \ref{thm:compare} under which cooperation or competition among leaders is favourable to the followers.
-Intutively, the conditions ground on whether the interests between the two leaders and the followers are aligned with each other, which are quantified by the signs of the coefficients in the state dynamics and the cost functionals, along with the size of the initial conditions.
+Under {the} model (Model \ref{degeneratedmodel}), we obtain decisive conditions in Theorem \ref{thm:compare} under which cooperation or competition among leaders is favourable to the followers.
+Intutively, the conditions { are grounded} on whether the interests between the two leaders and the followers are aligned {among themselves}, which are quantified by the signs of the coefficients in the state dynamics and the cost functionals, along with the {magnitude} of the initial conditions.
 In general, we can extend this comparison result to a broader class of models via a perturbation approach; indeed, we show in Theorem \ref{compare_extend} that the decisive conditions in Theorem \ref{thm:compare} also hold for models that are reasonably close to Model \ref{degeneratedmodel}, which is measured by the deviations of the coefficients from the latter.